Pixpipe/pixpipejs/cookbook/readme.md

 $ npm run build
 ```

-This will generate a *bundled* file in the `dist` directory (replacing the default one).
+This will generate a ES5-compatible `umd` *bundle* file in the `dist` directory: `pixpipe.js`.
 This single source file can be imported in a *html* page like any other js file:

 ```html
 <script src="a/path/to/pixpipe.js"></script>
 ```
+The `build` command will also make a ES5-compatible *commonJS* source that is easier to import in a bigger project: `pixpipe.cjs.js`.

 Note that Pixpipejs is developed using ES6 and might not be compatible with older browsers -- Google closure compiler to the rescue!
 In addition, to provide a nice and easy way to minify the built version, it also transpiles the codebase into ES5.
 Here is the command: